Teacher Advisory Group and Student Ambassadors

 Student Ambassadors

-Our student ambassadors are a hand-selected group of students who have excelled during the Topical Talk Festival.
+Our student ambassadors are a hand-selected group of students who have excelled in the Topical Talk programmes that they have participated in.

 In lessons, they share opinions and arguments and are listened to, and heard by, their teachers and peers.
 We want to amplify their voices further.
 We’ve created an international community of young people who are passionate about the news.